 Our goal is to find partnering organizations throughout this country who can host their own Policy Lab Podcasts with their audio clips joining the master archive.
 Over time, we’ll have a library of policy ideas that will reflect local nuances, all organized and searchable in one place.

-Our first podcast will launch in January 2021.
+Our first podcast will launch in spring of 2021.

 With a majority of American citizens set to receive stimulus checks, there is no better time to reach out to voters about Universal Basic Income.

 Deep canvassing is a technique that is quietly gaining momentum.
 Although it has been in practice for centuries, the term was coined by David Fleischer, who leads the Leadership LAB of the Los Angeles LGBT Center, after the passage of Proposition 8 in the 2008 California ballot measure, banning same-sex marriage in the state.
 This devastating loss propelled Fleischer to go to the heart of those who voted for the measure, coming up with an initiative that resulted in a 1 in 10 success rate in changing the voter’s mind.

 Unlike conventional canvassing which involves scripted questions and targets voters who already agree with the viewpoint of the canvassers (as in Get Out the Vote campaigns), deep canvassing reaches out to voters who may disagree with the canvassers’ position.

 The essence of deep canvassing is to build trust of the voters so that they become more open to ideas they are opposed to.
 For this reason, it is more suited for issue advocacy than for political candidacy.